The Golden Door Spa experience

 Anything we needed, we got.
 There was also a concierge team available until 9pm (quite late) to help with scheduling changes and every time we needed anything, it was easily solved.
 The only thing I would mention is that we all got different prices for the shaman experience – and I am grateful that one other guest overheard what we were being quoted and when we queried it, it went back to the ‘original price’.

-I thought everyone was very knowledgeable – the fitness instructors did kick my a@s when I needed it, Claire was an awesome reformer Pilates instructor and the dining room team couldn’t be more efficient.
+I thought everyone was very knowledgeable – the fitness instructors did kick my [email protected] when I needed it, Claire was an awesome reformer Pilates instructor and the dining room team couldn’t be more efficient.

 My final thoughts